 Conversations That Win The Complex Sale, Erik Peterson and Tim Riesterer.
 A buyers world is filled with messages flooding into them.
 To stand out we must work on improving how our messages are delivered and that is what this book addresses.
 The authors have filled the book with practical and easy to apply ideas to help you speak, story tell and write sales messages that will act as cream rising to the top of a buyers memory cup.
 By applying the teaching in this book you will be more successful at having your intended messages be intellectually and emotionally understood; which will lead to more sales.

 7 Steps to Success for Sales Managers, A Strategic guide to creating a winning sales team through collaboration, Max Cates.
-This contains rock solid guidance for sales managers willing to first look themselves in the mirror before asking their sales team to change.
+This contains rock-solid guidance for sales managers willing to first look themselves in the mirror before asking their sales team to change.
 Chapter one acts as a very large mirror.
-The author clearly describes best practices to create a supportive sales team.
-Building a true collaborative team with a group of individual competitors is not easy to accomplish, but Max Cates outlines what is required in structure and soft skills to get the job done.
-A great resource to keep on the shelf just in case the team seems stuck or the job is not fun any more..
+The author clearly describes the best practices to create a supportive sales team.
+Building a truly collaborative team with a group of individual competitors is not easy to accomplish, but Max Cates outlines what is required in structure and soft skills to get the job done.
+A great resource to keep on the shelf just in case the team seems stuck or the job is not fun anymore.

 CustomerCentric SellingTM, Michael T. Bosworth and John R. Holland shows salespersons how to differentiate themselves and their offerings by appealing to customer needs, steering away from making one-way presentations and toward having meaningful and goal-oriented conversations.
 The book does a great job in explaining the process of consultative selling which is what Service-Minded Selling is all about.
 The detail put into explaining the sales process and how to make it accountable is where this book ranks high in the Sales Management Books arena.